PostgREST/postgrest/docs/references/admin_server.rst

 Admin Server
 ############

-PostgREST provides an admin server that can be enabled by setting :ref:`admin-server-port` to the port number of your preference.
+PostgREST provides an admin server that can be enabled by setting :ref:`admin-server-port`.

 .. _health_check: